Yoshihiko Noda: Consumption tax increase

-2012 general election
+Defeat in the 2012 general election

 On 21 September 2012, Noda won the DPJ's leadership bi-annual election by 818 points out of 1,231.
 He then said: "I would like to beef up our teamwork so that we can shift the DPJ once again to make it a fighting force that can serve Japan.
 [I promise to] sweat with all of you to make a vigorous Japan together.
 The real reform Japan needs is decisive politics when we face issues that need to be decided."
 His result was seen as more certain after Environment Minister Goshi Hosono stepped back from standing in the election.
 He defeated former agriculture ministers Michihiko Kano and Hirotaka Akamatsu, as well as former internal affairs minister Kazuhiro Haraguchi.

 On 14 November 2012, Noda stated that the diet would be dissolved on 16 November 2012, and the election would be held on 16 December 2012.
 Given the DPJ's poor figures in the polls, many members of the DPJ were opposed to this, including General Secretary Azuma Koshiishi, and there was talk among some DPJ members of trying to oust Noda before the next election.

 The DPJ managed to narrow its polling gap with the LDP prior to the start of the election campaign in December, raising hopes that the DPJ could prevent the LDP from obtaining an outright majority and force a coalition government to be formed.
 In the wake of the brutal battle surrounding the consumption tax increase, Noda revived the Trans-Pacific Partnership as a campaign issue, making market liberalization the focal point of his campaign strategy.

-In the election, held on 16 December, the LDP enjoyed a resounding victory under the leadership of Shinzō Abe, winning an outright majority while the DPJ lost around three-fourths of its seats.
+In the general election, held on 16 December, the LDP enjoyed a resounding victory under the leadership of Shinzo Abe (former prime minister served from 2006 to 2007), winning an outright majority while the DPJ lost around three-fourths of its seats.
 Noda immediately announced his resignation as president of the DPJ in order to take responsibility for the defeat.